cruncher/sparky/README.md

 #### The data-ctrl attribute

 The <code>data-ctrl</code> attribute defines which controller(s) to run when sparky binds this element.

+    <div data-ctrl="my-ctrl">{{day}}</div>

+You can find controllers by logging <code>Sparky.ctrl</code>.

-Controllers are simply functions that are passed the node and a model object.
+Controllers are simply functions that are called when Sparky scans this node.

-    <div data-ctrl="my-ctrl"></div>

-Where multiple controllers are defined, they are run in the given order.
+The return value of the controller is used as scope for the template to bind to, unless that value is <code>undefined</code>, in which case scope is the model.

+You can define more than one controller.
+They are run in order.
+The return value of the last controller is used as scope.

     <div data-ctrl="my-ctrl-1 my-ctrl-2">
         Today is {{day}}.
     </div>

-The return value of the first controller is used as scope for the node to bind to, unless that value is <code>undefined</code>, in which case a model is used as the scope.

 <a href="#define-a-controller-function">Define a controller function</a>.